MoeTheBro/avecchio.github.io/_pages/projects.markdown

 - - -

 ####Ruby Gems
+1. [Dream](https://github.com/avecchio/dream) A ruby logging platform for rails apps and rubygems
-1. [Slip](https://github.com/avecchio/slip) A ruby proxy that can add script tags to the page
+2. [Telepathy](https://github.com/avecchio/telepathy) A ruby proxy that can add script tags to the page

 <!--
 1. [Dagger](https://github.com/avecchio/dagger) An interface to [fog](http://fog.io), [chef](), and [puppet]()